rbw/pysnow/README.rst

 Thank you JetBrains
 -------------------
-Big thanks to JetBrains (www.jetbrains.com) for providing me with IDE licenses!
+Thank you Jetbrains (www.jetbrains.com) for supporting with IDE licenses!

 Quick links
 -----------